Blendify/blender-manual/trunk/blender_docs/manual/addons/render/povray.rst

 Lathe
 ^^^^^

-This object behaves like the Blender screw modifier to create surfaces by revolving a spline except instead of being tessellated beforehand, it follows the mathematical curvature of the spline so you won't see any polygons no matter how close you zoom.
+This object behaves like the Blender Screw modifier to create surfaces by revolving a spline except instead of being tessellated beforehand, it follows the mathematical curvature of the spline so you won't see any polygons no matter how close you zoom.